dbasick/reef-monitor-app/README.md

 ## 📱 About

 Reef Monitor brings professional-grade AI coral health analysis to your phone.
 Designed for marine biologists, dive operators, conservationists, and reef enthusiasts in the USVI and beyond.
-Take a photo, get instant analysis, and contribute to community reef health monitoring—all while working completely offline.
+Take a photo, get instant analysis, learn about Caribbean coral species, and contribute to community reef health monitoring—all while working completely offline.

 ### ✨ Key Features

-- 🤖 **AI-Powered Analysis** - Advanced machine learning identifies coral health status in seconds
+- 🤖 **AI-Powered Health Analysis** - Advanced machine learning identifies coral health status in seconds
+- 🪸 **Caribbean Coral Guide** - Interactive reference guide with 18 common USVI species
-- 📸 **Instant Assessment** - Point, shoot, analyze—get results before you surface (mobile camera or upload)
+- 📸 **Instant Assessment** - Point, shoot, analyze—get results before you surface
-- 🌐 **Offline AI Processing** - Model runs in your browser, no server needed after initial download
+- 🌐 **Offline Capable** - AI runs in your browser, no server needed after initial download
-- ☁️ **Cloud Sync** - Observations automatically upload when online (requires internet)
+- ☁️ **Cloud Sync** - Observations automatically upload when online
 - 📊 **Community Database** - Your observations contribute to reef conservation efforts
+- 🗺️ **Interactive Map** - Visualize community observations across USVI dive sites
-- 🔒 **Privacy First** - Control what location data you share (GPS, dive sites, or general areas)
+- 🔒 **Privacy First** - Control what location data you share
 - 💾 **Track Your Dives** - Automatic history of all your observations
-- 📱 **Install as App** - Add to your home screen for native app experience
+- 📱 **Install as App** - Add to home screen for native app experience
-- 🎯 **USVI Dive Sites** - Pre-loaded with local dive site locations

 ---